jose-Abel/Ruby-Capstone-Telegram-Bot/README.md

 For this implementation of a Telegram Bot I created 2 classes and the main file where it runs the connection to the Bot.
 The files are:

 - The Crypto Info class that initializes with the url for the coinmarketcap API, the url instance variable has the getter and setter methods.
 It has the public method looping_top_10_listings that loops over the array of hashes returned by the private method top_10_listings.
-The private methods are top_10_listings and latest_listings top_10_listings is in charge of calling the latest_listings and taking the hash that comes from that call and by creating a new array it gets the right data needed and stored it on a new array, returninng the new array as output.
+The private methods are top_10_listings and latest_listings, top_10_listings is in charge of calling the latest_listings and taking the hash that comes from that call and by creating a new array it gets the right data needed and stored it on a new array, returninng the new array as output.
 The latest_listings private method is in charge of defining the endpoint for the API call and pass it onto the get_request private method that makes the API call.

-- The Crypto News this class was build with the API from crypto-news-api gem, initializes defining the environment variable for API key.
-It has the public methods looping*on_news, looping_top_news_by_coin, looping_top_tweets_by_coin and looping_top_reddits_by_coin, and the private methods top_news, top_news_by_coin, top_tweets_by_coin, top_reddits_by_coin and top_5.
-The public methods with the looping* at the begginig of the name only does 1 function and it's looping over the array returned by the private methods that are in charge of connecting everything for the API call.
-This is done so the data can be display more user friendly over the telegram channel.
-For the private methods, top_news calls the getTopNews from the gem, and pass the resulting hash to the method top_5, for top_news_by_coin methods does the same as the previous method, calling the getTopNewsByCoin from the gem but it takes a coin as an argument.
-The top_tweets_by_coin method calls the getTopTweetsByCoin from the gem and through a while loop it gets the data needed from the returning hash and save it into an array to output that array.
-The previous methodology is the same applied in the methods top_reddits_by_coin.
+- The Crypto News this class was build with the API from https://cryptopanic.com, initializes defining the environment variable for API key.
+It has the public methods get_latest_news and get_individual_crypto and the private method get_request.
+The public methods are in charge of calling the get_request private method to do the HTTP request to the API, and then processing the returned hash to push into an array of strings that will represent the message that the Telegram Bot will sent in the message.

 - The main file has the connection to the Bot Client from Telegram.
 It opens the connection and through a case when conditional it instantiate an object form the other classes and call the respective method depending in the user command choice.